-Couples can divorce later in life for the same reasons younger couples split up -- infidelity, financial pressures, regrets about earlier decisions, or a desire for greater independence.
-But when you're over 50, these reasons are framed by aging and the realization that you have more years behind you than ahead of you.
-Older couples face unique aging-related issues that can factor into the decision to divorce -- including health concerns, tensions brought on by living in closer proximity in retirement, losing parents and friends, and even the unsettling loss of youth.
+Couples divorce later in life for the same reasons younger couples split up—infidelity, financial pressures, regrets about earlier decisions, or a desire for greater independence.
+But when you're divorcing after age 60, these reasons are framed by aging and the realization that you have more years behind you than ahead of you.
+Older couples face unique issues that can factor into the decision to divorce—including health concerns, tensions brought on by planning for (or being in) retirement, losing parents and friends, and even the unsettling loss of youth.

 While there are differences in the emotional impact of divorce for couples who end their marriage later in life, the biggest difference is that there is less time to recover financially, and this reality colors many of the issues that are unique to late-life divorce.
 If you're filing for divorce later in life (or are just considering it), here's a look at some of the challenges you might face.

-Part of the divorce process will be dividing your assets with your spouse.
+Part of the divorce process will be dividing assets with your spouse.
 The market value of an asset isn't always the only consideration when you're making these decisions, because some assets will be more useful to you later in life than others.
-For example, you may have difficulty deciding who gets to keep the house for a number of reasons.
 Let's look at several types of assets.

 Keeping your house provides you with future benefits that might be more important the older you are because of the following factors.

-Social Security benefits are not assets that a divorce court can divide, but the rules about benefits are relevant to your post-divorce income.
+Divorce courts can't divide Social Security benefits, but the rules about benefits are relevant to your post-divorce income.

-Go to the Social Security Administration's website at www.ssa.gov for more details and to obtain a current Statement of Earnings for you and your spouse.
+You can find the latest information on the Social Security Administration's divorce and benefits website.
+When you're considering divorce, it's a good idea to obtain a current Statement of Earnings for yourself and your spouse.